digao-dalpiaz/Dam/README.md

 ## What's New

+- 12/18/2020 (Version 4.8)

+   - Updated Component Installer app (Fixed call to rsvars.bat when Delphi is installed in a path containing spaces characters).

 - 11/27/2020 (Version 4.7)

    - Included EDam exception shortcut in Dam file generated unit (When using Build button in Dam Messages Manager form).